Hip-Hop-Xpress/hhx-api/hhx-api.wiki/Variations.md

 ### Retrieve description
 `GET /v1/variations/:id/description`

-You can retrieve all the text in a specific variation's description by sending a `GET` request to `/v1/variations/:id/description`
+Retrieves all the text in a specific variation's description

 #### Parameters
 None